orcfax/glossary/.github/ISSUE_TEMPLATE/orcfax-glossary-entry.md

 ---

-Please use these properties from the W3C-SKOS ontology to decribe your glossary submission/revision: preferred label definition alternate label broader term narrower term related term
+Please use these properties from the W3C-SKOS ontology to decribe your glossary submission/revision:
+- preferred label
+- definition
+- alternate label
+- broader term
+- narrower term
+- related term

+Preferred label is the only mandatory field you should include a value for.
+Please repeat this value as the issue name.